Fafa87/EP/Usage examples/ReadMe.txt

 - Python version 2.7!
 - PIL (python library)
 - Gnuplot (should be available from command line)
-- Tested only on Windows XP and Mac OS X 10.7.5
+- Tested only on Windows XP and Mac OS X 10.7.5 and Ubuntu

 1b.
+Requirements instal on Ubuntu (on clean machine) sudo apt-get install python-pip sudo pip install matplotlib sudo apt-get install python-tk sudo apt-get install gnuplot sudo pip install Pillow

+1c.
 Additional naming requirements
 - no results data file can contain ".eval." or ".tmp" in its name
 - per-frame results files should end with frame number
 - only one results evaluation per folder